bbrietzke/anisble/docs/index.md

 with an inventories folder that contains the list of hosts that you will want to talk to.
 There is a _work_ and a _home_ option that contains the names/ips and usernames of the host machines.
 Also included are the various _children_ which relates to the groups that contain the roles that you will implement the software and configuration that will be installed.

-The bootable images should be saved in the boot directory.
-Make sure you updated the image names in the Makefile so the image creation commands work.
+The bootable images should be saved in the 'image' directory.
+Make sure you updated the image names in the Makefile so the 'image' creation commands work.

 ### Personalization
 Additional directories can be added to inventories and setup similiar to home or work depending on how you want things to work or look.